jtuttle/small-url/README.md

 ## Features

-* Verifies that the provided long URL returns a non-404 response before creating a short URL.
+* Verifies that the provided long URL is well-formed and returns a non-404 response before creating a short URL.

 * Maintains a visit count for each URL.